 Other frequencies are also well balanced with vocals and guitars well separated and clear.
 And it’s really loud too.
 It’s actually loud enough to handle a beach party or a full-blown house party single handily.

-The Zeppelin is more into the premium speaker market and it delivers at sound and price.
+The Zeppelin is more into the premium speaker market and it delivers in sound and price.
 Its size is two feet wide limiting its portability.
-This is a great speaker for a someone that appreciates good style and great sound quality.
+This is a great speaker for someone that appreciates good style and great sound quality.

 But for someone that is on the go and would like something more affordable and portable, there are other options available that would fit your needs better.
 See our Top 10 Latest Wireless Speakers for 2017 to learn about other options.